Sales Reports: 7 Free Templates + Real Examples [2026] 2026

 3. Collect Accurate Data

 Gather data from your CRM, sales software, or spreadsheets.
 If you sell on multiple platforms, you’ll need to pull data from each marketplace dashboard — or use multichannel inventory management software that consolidates everything automatically.
+For pricing analysis, use a wholesale price calculator to verify your margins against supplier costs.
 Ensure the data is complete and up-to-date.
 Reliable data is critical for creating a report that stakeholders can trust.

 4. Organize Data for Clarity